Lepiota clypeolaria

-Lepiota clypeolaria, commonly known as the shield dapperling or the shaggy-stalked Lepiota, is a common, eat mushroom in the genus Lepiota.
-It is widely distributed in northern temperate zones, where it grows in deciduous and coniferous forest.
-Fruit bodies have a brownish cap, a shaggy stipe with a collapsed, sheathing ring or ring zone, and spindle-shaped spores.
+Lepiota clypeolaria, commonly known as the shield dapperling or the shaggy-stalked Lepiota, is a common species of mushroom in the genus Lepiota.
+The fruit bodies have a brownish cap, a shaggy stipe with a collapsed, sheathing ring or ring zone, and spindle-shaped spores.

+It is widely distributed in northern temperate zones, where it grows in deciduous and coniferous forests.

 Taxonomy

 The species was first described in 1789 as Agaricus clypeolarius by French mycologist Jean Baptiste Francois Bulliard.
 Paul Kummer transferred it to Lepiota in 1871.
 It is commonly known as the "shaggy-stalked Lepiota".